hannesgnann-hub/easyalias/mac_src_app_store/README.md

 The Store edition never scans the home directory on its own.
 A standard macOS file picker grants initial access to one `.zshrc`, and the backend immediately persists that permission as an app-scoped security bookmark.

 When the user changes the connected file, EasyAlias first backs up the previous `.zshrc`, removes its managed block, and drops the old bookmark.

+The Store edition otherwise shares the complete management workflow with the direct edition: favorites, 31 paginated suggestions, selective JSON export and restore, three-second dismissible status messages, and a 30-day Trash.

 ## First Start